How to Soundproof a Hollow Door

 The air around you holds trillions of spaced molecules.
 Sound is an energy-filled vibration that travels through these molecules, gradually losing energy when passing through each one.
 Sounds travel through solids, too, which consist of much more densely packed molecules.

 Hollow-core doors have three layers — two thin veneer or panel exteriors and an air-filled honeycomb interior.
-Because there’s little solid space to travel through, sound easily transfers through those layers.
-But you don’t have to invest hundreds of dollars in a solid wood or solid-core door.
+Because there is little solid space to travel through, sound easily transfers through those layers.
+But you do not have to invest hundreds of dollars in a solid wood or solid-core door.
 Rather, consider investing in soundproofing methods.

-When soundproofing your hollow door, you want to control two types of sounds:
+When attempting to soundproof hollow doors, you want to control two types of sounds:

 • Airborne noises pass through air, like people talking or the sound of a TV in an adjacent room.

-• Impact noises pass through solids, like someone walking down the hallway or knocking on the door.
+• Structural noises pass through solids, like someone walking down the hallway or knocking on the door.

-Keep in mind you can mostly soundproof a hollow door, but you won’t block out every noise.
+Keep in mind you can soundproof a hollow door, but you will not block out every noise.
 There are methods you can use to absorb reverberated sounds and excess airborne or impact noises.

 Types of Doors to Consider